orestis/pysmell/README.markdown

     :e PYSMELL_DEBUG

-Debug information will be appended in that buffer, copy and paste it into an email.
+Debug information will be appended in that buffer, copy and paste it into the report.

 ##Reporting issues
+PySmell is hosted at [Google Code](http://code.google.com/p/pysmell).

-Look in the [TODO](http://github.com/orestis/pysmell/wikis/todo) first.
+Look in the [issues list](http://code.google.com/p/pysmell/issues) first.
-Vote up on issues that you feel strongly about!
+Star issues that you feel strongly about, or create your own.

-Send me an email at orestis@orestis.gr.
 If you can create a unit test that exposes that behaviour, it'd be great!